Corbin Carroll Player Props: Diamondbacks vs. Marlins

 Corbin Carroll At The Plate

-- In four games this year (28.6%), Carroll has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (26.7%), Carroll has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.